Declaration of Admittance by Law

 Who is this form for?

-Americans, European Dutch citizens and Dutch citizens from Curaçao, St. Maarten or Aruba who want to live for more than six months out of twelve months on Bonaire, St. Eustatius or Saba or wish to work on these islands for more than three months out of twelve months.
+Americans, European Dutch citizens and Dutch citizens from Curaçao, St. Maarten or Aruba who want to live for more than 180 days out of 365 days on Bonaire, St. Eustatius or Saba or wish to stay longer than 90 days and want to work and do an internship during the stay.

 Why this form?